-For MVP Products requiring a referral, MVP will provide pay for the Covered Services of a specialist only if the Member's PCP makes an appropriate in-network refer after determining the Member's course of treatment, the specialist will submit a report to the Member's PCP.
+For MVP Products requiring a referral, MVP will provide payment for the Covered Services of a specialist only if the Member's PCP makes an appropriate in-network referral after determining the Member's course of treatment.

+The specialist will then submit a report to the Member's PCP.
 The PCP has the primary responsibility to oversee and coordinate all the care needed by the MVP Member.
 Please see Utilization Management for MVP's referral policy.